sitelint/angular-static-assets-hash/README.md

 <img attr.src="{{ 'assets/images/example.png' | fileHash }}" alt="">
 ```

-The hash is quite useful when we want to manage e.g. one file with all `<svg>` icons.
-While you could change you single file with all svg icons all the time then your code remains the same.
+The hash is quite useful when we want to manage, e.g., one file with all `<svg>` icons.
+While you could change your single file with all svg icons all the time, your code remains the same.

 ### SVG sprite example